jentery/506v3/index.md

 * Strategic uses of media, software, and narrative in player stories, including the personal, educational, and critical elements of play, and
 * Axiology, reflexivity, affect, and accountability in player stories.

-We'll revisit the [related resources](#related-resources) in this outline (10 minutes), and I'll also circulate the prompt for your player story that's due by December 15th.
+We'll also revisit the [related resources](#related-resources) in this outline, and I'll circulate a mechanism for your anonymous feedback on this course and its culture (10 minutes).

 *Prompt 4*: It's time to pick a game or fiction for your player story!
 Use 300-500 words (excluding references) to identify and describe that game or fiction and then briefly explain why you selected it.
 Why is the game interesting or relevant today, and why might it warrant a player story?
 You are welcome to co-author your response, especially if you decide to produce a player story with someone else in the seminar (no more than two people per story, please).
 Bring the name of the game (or even the game itself) to today's meeting, where you'll have an opportunity to produce draft material for this prompt.
 Please include your primary and secondary sources in a references section.
 I advise spending three hours or less writing your response, which you might want to polish *after* today's workshop.
 Your audience is other people in this seminar, including me, but you may want to write a bit more academically for this one, as you may want to use some of the material for your player story.
 (You'll submit the response on November 3rd.)